majianjia/nnom/docs/api_construction.md

 **Note**

 A layer instance can be hooked many times (act as "last" layer).
-NNoM will manage the run order of them.
+NNoM will manage the topology and run order from them during compiling.
 This is very useful when many layers wants to take the same output of previous layer.
 The example is many towers layer share one output in Inception structure.

 ---

-## model.merge
+## model.merge()

 ~~~c
 nnom_layer_t *model.merge(nnom_layer_t *method, nnom_layer_t *in1, nnom_layer_t *in2);